 "Dick Pointer has seized an old musket loaded heavily with swan shot, etc., and was trying to decide what to do.
 At this, the Indians had partly forced the door open.
-Hammond cut the first down with his tomahawk, and Dick fired, mowing a swathe to the stockade gate, the recoil of the gun knocking him over.
+Hammond cut the first down with his tomahawk, and Dick fired, mowing a swathe to the stockade gate, the gun's recoil knocking him over.
 This awakened the people above, and, springing from their beds, they grasped their rifles and opened a galling fire, which drove the Indians outside the stockade."

 "Hammon and the black servant, Dick, made an effort to secure it, but, failing in this, they placed their shoulders against a hogshead of water which stood behind and which they had drawn nearer to the door.
 But the Indians commenced chopping with their tomahawks and had actually cut through the door and were also pressing to force it open.
 Having already made a partial opening, Dick, fearing that they might succeed in gaining their purpose, left Hammon at his post and, seizing a musket which stood near, loaded with heavy slugs, discharged it through the opening among the crowd.
 The Indians now fell back and the door was secured."

 "Near this door, Dick and his companions were stationed, and about midnight Dick espied, through a porthole, something moving, but the night was so dark, and the object making no noise, it was long before he discovered it to be an Indian, creeping up to the door on all fours.
 The negro pointed it out to his companions and asked if he might shoot.
 "No," they replied, "not yet."
-In about twenty minutes after this, a large force was at the door, thundering it to pieces with tomahawks, stones, and whatever weapon offered.
-The door, being of the stoutest sort, resisted their efforts for some time.
+About twenty minutes after this, a large force was at the door, thundering it to pieces with tomahawks, stones, and whatever weapon offered.
+Being of the stoutest sort, the door resisted their efforts for some time.
 At length, they forced one of the planks.
 Dick—who, from every account, is as brave as Caesar—had charged his musket well with old nails, pieces of iron, and buckshot.
 When the first plank dropped, he cried out to his master, "May I shoot now, sir?"
 "Not yet, Dick!"
 He stood ready with his gun cocked.
 The Indians, meanwhile, were busy, and the second plank began to tremble.
 "O, master, may I shoot now?"
 "Not yet," his master replied.
 The second plank falls.
 "Now, Dick," said his master.
 He fired, killed three, and wounded several."

 Though the details of the matter may forever be obscure, Pointer was widely regarded as a hero throughout the Greenbrier Valley and beyond.
-In 1795, residents of the valley petitioned the Virginia Assembly for his freedom on account of his bravery and defense of his neighbors, but their efforts were refused.is
+In 1795, residents of the valley petitioned the Virginia Assembly for his freedom on account of his bravery and defense of his neighbors, but their efforts were refused.